Application of projection algorithms to differential equations: boundary value problems

-At around 400,000 iterates, the numerical solution from DR is close to the solution of the finite differences problem \eqref{sys} and so the error from the true solution appears to stabilize, exposing the inherent error between the approximate solution and the true solution.
+At around 400,000 iterates, the numerical solution from DR is close to the solution of the finite differences problem \eqref{sys} and so the error from the true solution appears to stabilize, exposing the inherent error between the approximate solution (with $21$ nodes) and the true solution.

 Zooming in, the first 2,000 iterates are shown at left in Figure~\ref{fig:bookerr}; we see that the ``solid'' appearance in Figure~\ref{fig:bookcompare} is created by shorter-scale oscillations in relative error.
-At right in Figure~\ref{fig:bookerr} we see the behavior of AP which converges more quickly and also without the drastic changes in relative error so typical of DR. This pattern of converging faster held generally though not always, and all of the relative error plots for AP were similar.
+At right in Figure~\ref{fig:bookerr} we see the behavior of AP which converges more quickly and also without the drastic changes in relative error so typical of DR. This pattern of converging faster was observed often though not always, and the relative error plots for AP were similar in all our examples.

 In the next two examples we consider the effect of partition size on the error from the true solution and on the rate of convergence.

 \begin{example} We consider the equation $y''=-|y|$ with boundary conditions $y(-1)=1,y(1)=-1$ which admits the smooth solution